MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

     The added prefab contains an editable root and a mock UI that will not be uploaded to help developers place and design their environments.
 Modifying the provided mock UI under [NoUpload] will not be reflected when uploading and joining an event on Mesh.
 The added prefab can be sized and placed as desired on the scene.

     If adding multiple Screen Share components on the scene all of them will show the same screen when a user starts Screen Sharing on Mesh.

+* Scene validation will now happen when entering playmode instead of only before uploading the scene.

+* Any scene with unsaved changes will need to be saved before proceeding with an Upload.
+This is to prevent the loss of these changes during the operation and some bugs which may occur from differences between the scene states.

+* Prevent FileNotException when getting information on the asset being uploaded.

+* Prevent accidental renaming of the asset copy during build which may cause the operation to fail.

+* Reset thumbnail camera if it already exists when adding, instead of throwing an error.

+* Disable Build & Publish when Playmode is active as it causes the build to fail.

+* Fix potentially confusing error message when upload to graph fails.
+Display a progress bar during post build operations.

+* Uploader now skips thumbnail generation if the build has already failed.

 ## Mesh toolkit 5.2403.X